Frequently Asked Questions about Transfer to Selective Colleges

 What are my chances of getting into the colleges I select?

-Your chances of acceptance into the colleges that you have selected will depend on your performance and involvement during your stay at LaGuardia Community College.
+Your chances of acceptance into the colleges that you have selected will depend on your performance and involvement during your time at LaGuardia Community College.
 Schools mainly look at factors like your GPA, the type and rigor of courses taken, SAT scores, letters of recommendation, awards and achievements, and extra-curricular activities.

 Where can I obtain information about the transfer process besides each 4-year college’s official website?